ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 ![change_DNS_zone_reset](images/change_DNS_zone_reset.png){.thumbnail}

-Your website will then be available again within 24 hours.
+Your website will then be available again within a maximum of 24 hours.

 ### Step 3: check the DNS zone <a name="step3"></a>